Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage

-{\bf Deferred check-up and deletion.} At the beginning of a compaction, \AisLSM checks if input parental SST files are already durable (\mininumbercircled{8}).
-If so, it removes grandparental SST files by inserting them into a collection vector that RocksDB has managed for the purpose of deleting files.
-The check-up does not cost much time.
-For example, in dealing with the aforementioned test of putting 80GB of KV pairs, \AisLSM spent overall 749.1 seconds, out of which all check-up actions cost about 0.01 ms. Such a time cost is negligible.
+{\bf Deferred check-up and deletion.} At the beginning of a compaction, \Pome checks if input parental \SST files are already durable (\mininumbercircled{8}).
+If so, it removes grandparental \SST files by inserting them into a collection vector that RocksDB has managed for the purpose of deleting files.
+We note that the check-up does not cost much time.
+For example, in handling the aforementioned test of putting 80GB of KV pairs, \Pome spent overall 749.1 seconds, out of which all check-up actions cost about 0.01 ms. Such a time cost is negligible.

-{\bf Version and state tracking.} RocksDB has a Manifest file with an in-memory Version to record the change of SST files (see~\autoref{fig:bg:Put}).
-As \AisLSM decouples the visibility and durability for $L_n$ SST file ($n\ge1$), it tracks and updates the state of each $L_n$ SST file in the Manifest file and Version.
+{\bf Version and state tracking.} RocksDB has a Manifest file with an in-memory Version to record the change of \SST files (see~\autoref{fig:bg:Put}).
+As \Pome decouples the accessibility and durability for an $L_n$ \SST file ($n\ge1$), we modify the Manifest file such that it only updates the state of each $L_n$ \SST file when the async threads return successfully.